-I am an associate professor in the School of Interactive Arts and Technology of Simon Fraser University's Faculty of Communication, Arts and Technology since January 2008.
+I am a professor in the School of Interactive Arts and Technology of Simon Fraser University's Faculty of Communication, Arts and Technology since January 2008.
 There, I am conducting both a scientific and artistic research agenda.
 My research focuses on the theory and practice of Artificial Intelligence, i.e., endowing machines with autonomous behaviours, with a focus on creative and artistic applications.
-At the Metacreation Lab for Creative AI, we are conducting work and research along three directions which I believe to be in synergy.
+At the Metacreation Lab for Creative AI, we are conducting work and research in three directions which I believe to be in synergy.

 1. Scientific research in Creative AI